reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

   If you are developing in your local development environment, React Devtools is available as a [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/) browser extension.
 The browser extension includes additional functionality like the ability to right-click on any element on the page, click "Inspect" to open the developer tools and a profiler tab.
 </Note>

-## Completing the Game {/*completing-the-game*/}
+## Completing the game {/*completing-the-game*/}

-We now have the basic building blocks for our tic-tac-toe game.
-To have a complete game, we now need to alternate placing "X"s and "O"s on the board, and we need a way to determine a winner.
+You now have the basic building blocks for our tic-tac-toe game.
+To have a complete game, you now need to alternate placing "X"s and "O"s on the board, and you need a way to determine a winner.

-### Lifting State Up {/*lifting-state-up*/}
+### Lifting state up {/*lifting-state-up*/}

 Currently, each Square component maintains the game's state.
-To check for a winner, we'll maintain the value of each of the 9 squares in one location.
+To check for a winner, you'll maintain the value of each of the 9 squares in one location.

 You might guess that Board should just ask each Square for the Square's state.
 Although this approach is technically possible in React, we discourage it because the code becomes difficult to understand, susceptible to bugs, and hard to refactor.
 Instead, the best approach is to store the game's state in the parent Board component instead of in each Square.
-The Board component can tell each Square what to display by passing a prop, [just like we did when we passed a number to each Square](#passing-data-through-props).
+The Board component can tell each Square what to display by passing a prop, just like you did when you passed a number to each Square.

 **To collect data from multiple children, or to have two child components communicate with each other, you need to declare the shared state in their parent component instead.
 The parent component can pass the state back down to the children by using props; this keeps the child components in sync with each other and with the parent component.**